Edu4rdSHL/edu4rdshl.github.io/_posts/2025-02-21-from-docker-to-podman-full-migration-to-rootless.md

 Some minor but still annoying issues:

-- The system journal will gets spammed with [porman-events](https://docs.podman.io/en/stable/markdown/podman-events.1.html) messages.
+- The system journal will gets spammed with [podman-events](https://docs.podman.io/en/stable/markdown/podman-events.1.html) messages.
 The only way to disable them is to set `events_logger = "none"` in `~/.config/containers/containers.conf`, but then you won't be able to use `podman container logs`, which is a big downside.
-- Even if you set a default network in `~/.config/containers/containers.conf`, [Podman will ignore it](https://github.com/containers/podman/issues/25377).
+- ~~Even if you set a default network in `~/.config/containers/containers.conf`, [Podman will ignore it](https://github.com/containers/podman/issues/25377).~~ The documentation was not clear, you can actually set a default network in `~/.config/containers/containers.conf` using the `netns` option.

 I ended up with the following configuration in `~/.config/containers/containers.conf` to workaround the issues: